matthw/ctf/flare-on_10/ch08/README.md

 We get a pcap and rust binary, obviously the answer lies within the pcap.

-The binary embeds two full blown PE, xorred with an obvious key:
+The binary embeds two full blown PE, xorred with an obvious key (especially knowing the [author](https://twitter.com/cPeterr)):

 ```
 000ad1b0  40 63 50 65 74 65 72 72  40 63 50 65 74 65 72 72  |@cPeterr@cPeterr|